Economics

 L11 Econ 490 Independent Work

 Prerequisites: senior standing and permission of the supervising faculty member.
-Consult Academic Coordinator for further details.
-Note: This course does not count toward the major or minor in economics.
+See Academic Coordinator for further details.
+Note: This course does not count toward the major or minor in Economics.
+Credit to be determined; maximum 6 units.

 Credit variable, maximum 6 units.